jwong92/python/models-templates.md

     question = get_object_or_404(Question, pk=question_id)
     return render(request, 'polls/detail.html', {'question': question})
 ```
-...Note, we use shortcuts to decouple the model layer to the view layer.
+    Note, we use shortcuts to decouple the model layer to the view layer.
 * Can also use __get_list_or_404()__ function that uses __filter()__ instead of __get()__